 Liberty, London fashion retailer

-The now-so-famous Liberty of London department store was founded by Arthur Lasenby Liberty in 1875 with a £2,000 loan from his future father-in-law.
-Arthur Lasenby Liberty’s vision was said to be “a home of cutting-edge artistry and self-expression”.
+Liberty of London was founded in 1875 by Arthur Lasenby Liberty with a £2,000 loan from his future father-in-law.
+His vision?
+A place for cutting-edge artistry and self-expression.

 Since its opening, the store has grown to include a wide variety of goods in its offerings and has become one of the most prominent stores in London.